ekundayoSO/rest-api-test-with-container/README.md

-# REST Api testing using Robot Framework
+# REST API testing using Robot Framework

 This project is centered on **REST API TESTING** where the main task is to **write and execute tests** for a simple REST server implementation.